 Don't stop there, keep going.
 How 'bout a siege tank being flattened by a rampaging ultralisk.
 Then a viking transforms into its mecha form, blasting the rampaging ultralisk with both gatling cannons (which itself is a moment of awesome for the cinematics), only to be swatted away like a toy.
 Then the ultralisk (at least I hope its the same one, since that'd be even more badass) proceeds to rampage its way into a line of siege tanks and marines while merely flinching from siege tank fire and stomping on a distracted marine.
 The zerg sure know how to 'evolve away' their weaknesses.

-Raynor's Big Damn Heroes moment, saving Kerrigan from Mengsk as he's torturing her with the Xel'Naga artifact and giving her the chance she needs to finally kill the asshole once and for all.
+Raynor's Big Damn Heroes moment, saving Kerrigan from Mengsk as he's torturing her with the Xel'Naga artifact and giving her the chance she needs to finally kill Mengsk once and for all.

 Mengsk gets one in the final mission when he sends the Odin against you!
 And then as Kerrigan and the Swarm, you get to destroy it, knowing firsthand how powerful it is.

-If you make your ability choices in a specific way.
-It is possible to finally watch the Odin fight a leviathan.
+If you make your ability choices in a specific way, you can watch the Odin fight a Leviathan.

 Mengsk's death.
 After everything he's done throughout the series, after all the people he's murdered, the entire planets he's destroyed, and all the various war crimes he's committed for the sake of personal power, seeing Kerrigan finally, finally take her vengeance is extremely satisfying.

 The Zerus missions.
-You re-invade the friggen' ZERG HOMEWORLD and start kicking ass on a death world.
+You re-invade the Zurg homeworld and start kicking ass on a death world.
 In addition to the impressive insight into the origin of the Zerg, Kerrigan regains her status as a Physical God and starts eating Eldridge Abominations to boost her power level.
 In the Terran Campaign, Tychus remarked that Kerrigan had everyone "running scared".
 Now you'll know just how right he was.

 Remember that Psionic scale, going to ten, on which the Bitch of the Universe Queen of Blades ranked a 12?
 Well, when Kerrigan contacts the Hyperion after having gone through every Primal Zerg Pack leader, the adjutant has one thing to say: Kerrigan's power is off the charts.